-79% of independent workers say they are happier working on their own, according to the 2015 edition of the State of Independence report from MBO Partners, a business services company focussing on the self-employed.
+79% of independent contractors say they are happier working on their own.
+This is according to the 2019 edition of the State of Independence report from MBO Partners, a business services company focussing on the self-employed.

-As someone who unexpectedly consulted for the financial technology industry over the past three years thanks to my site, I strongly believe independent contractors will overtake full-time employment in the near future.
+As someone who unexpectedly consulted for the financial technology industry over the past ten years thanks to my site, I strongly believe independent contractors will overtake full-time employment in the near future.
 Furthermore, you can actually make a lot more money as a freelancer than a full-time employee if you pack your schedule.

 Freedom to choose is probably the most desirable benefit of contracting.
 You are more nimble to choose work that interests and matters to you most.
 Whereas if you have a full-time job, chances are that you're stuck doing the same old thing over and over again until you bang your forehead bloody.
 Of course your ability to choose is limited by your ability to produce.
 However, if you develop a long enough contracting career, you'll have plenty of new opportunities.

 At my old finance firm, I wasn't able to make any outside money without disclosure.
 As a contractor now, I can help a financial tech company's content marketing initiative, start a tennis coaching business, do a little Uber driving along the way, and consult with readers on their personal finance problems.
 If I was working full-time, I would probably be prohibited from doing such things, or at least I would be under intense scrutiny.

 Because contracting work is much more nimble, companies can pay a higher price to a specialist who does specific work.
 I estimate a contractor can charge anywhere from 30%-100% higher hourly, weekly, or monthly rates on average as opposed to full-time work because the company doesn't have to pay any benefits such as health care, 401k, paid vacation, and tuition reimbursement.

-Of course not all contracting jobs provide this type of flexibility.
+Of course not all independent contracting jobs provide this type of flexibility.
 But if you have a contracting job that deals with information, communications, analytics, and content, you should be able to do your job wherever there is internet access.

 Based on my experience working in financial services and in financial technology for the past 15 years, I dare say that all of our jobs can be done remotely.
 Being in the office can actually be counterproductive.
 There are so many meetings, and meetings about meetings that it's hard to do anything.
 I'm most productive in a quiet space writing and implementing strategy.

 Let's say you love fluffy Corgie puppies.
 Your dream is to start a puppy daycare center.
 If you're working full-time, you simply can't adeptly launch your business due to time restrictions and perhaps legal restrictions.
 But if you are contracting, you can take on contracting hours around your puppy daycare business.

 Financial Samurai is always going to be my passion project.
 It makes a good revenue stream and it's a lot of fun to experiment with new content styles.
 Furthermore, bantering with folks all around the world is pretty fun.
 In the 6th grade, when I was in Malaysia, I started writing penpal letters to kids in different countries.
 Financial Samurai is an expanded extension of one of my childhood hobbies.

 My grandmother passed away during my second year of work out of college.
 I went back home to Hawaii earlier in the year to cheer her up after she had a stroke.
 I was with her by her hospital bedside when she passed away that evening.
 It almost felt like she was waiting for me to say goodbye before she left us.

 Now that I'm older, I realize that I should have flown back out or just stayed in Hawaii for a couple more weeks to support my father and relatives.
 I'm afraid of funerals due to all the sadness I envision.
 But maybe a funeral is a time for remembering all the good a person has done to positively affect all our lives.

-Part of the reason why I wanted to be a contractor is so that I could write this post based on a couple years of contracting experience.
+Part of the reason why I wanted to be a independent contractor was so that I could write this post based on a couple years of contracting experience.
 I was able to successfully negotiate a severance package that provided for six years of living expenses in 2012.

 Here are some tips to follow if you want to be a rockstar contractor who always has work lined up.

 Adding value is always a good thing.
 Adding value in a new arena where they didn't expect you to add value is even better.
 But you also have to be careful and shut your mouth if you dislike something or think their way of doing things is wrong.
 Advise without judgement.

 Before opening your mouth to add your two cents, think to yourself whether the greater good is achievable if you are going to undermine someone else's authority.
 Even if you are right, if a colleague believes you're throwing them under the bus, they will make it their mission to discredit you.
 It's easy to do so because after all, you're a contractor and not a full-time employee.
 Provide balanced advice when asked, but don't push your opinion onto others.

 If there is a company milestone celebration where everybody gets a nice dinner gift certificate for two, you will probably get zilch.
 Don't cry.
 That's just the way it is.
 Remind yourself about all the benefits of being a contractor.

 I find it very easy to be part of the team, whoever I contract for.
 Then, it's the occasional meeting I see everybody in, where I'm not invited that reminds me of my place.
-Not knowing your place can get you in trouble because you start presuming things will happen that are not relevant to you.
+Not knowing your place can get you in trouble.
+You start presuming things will happen that are not relevant to you.
 For example, I was once told not to use the words “we” or “our” in my writing because I'm not a full-time representative of the firm.
 That hurt, but that's just part of being a contractor.

 Just like loving someone more than he/she loves you will cause problems, caring too much for an organization as a contractor may lead to your downfall.
 You can end up despondent like an adopted puppy who always wonders why his mother feeds the other pups first.
 Align your interests with your clients and everything will be alright.

 There was even some hope that I would perform so well my first six months that I might even get a raise.
 I didn't.
-I then re-aligned my work hours to what was agreed upon in the contract.
+Then I re-aligned my work hours to what was agreed upon in the contract.
 I took a risk, and lost.
 At least my contract continued for another year.